Creating a system you love shouldn't be difficult. The Acoustic Frontiers blog is here to help.

-Reflections can be divided into two groups: early reflected sounds and late reflected sounds.
-Toole’s recent AES paper.
+The following graphic was taken from Toole’s recent AES paper.
 Essentially it shows that you can use anechoic speaker measurements [graphic (a) on the chart below] to predict in room response [graphic (c)] with very good accuracy.
 In the region from 500Hz to 5kHz the response at the listening position closely follows the early-reflected predicted response [graphic (b)].
 This early reflected response is calculated by averaging the speaker’s off axis response at the typical off axis angles for the floor, ceiling, side walls and back/front walls.
-It should be clear that the off axis response of the speaker is a critical determinant of the frequency response at the listening position and therefore what you hear.
-Read our articles on <a">speaker off axis response for more.

 Understanding mid and high frequency decay times should of course be part of a room acoustic optimization process, as they are a contributor to our perception of how “live” or “dead” a space is, but in our opinion they are very much a secondary concern.
 We’d much rather optimize the early reflected sounds if it means compromises to the late reflected sounds than the other way around.

 This is a very complex subject, so we’ll just scratch the surface here.
 How you perceive early reflected sounds depends on many things including:

 For much more information on these topics the best reference is the Floyd Toole’s Sound Reproduction book!

 The most popular approach is simply to analyze the level of reflections on an ETC and compare these to the direct sound, setting a target for the reflections to be 10dB/15dB/30dB etc lower than the direct sound after a certain number of milliseconds (ms).
 These targets appear to have been arrived at by people reviewing the results of studies that examined the threshold at which reflections caused perceptual effects and then setting the allowable level of reflections to be below these values.